evnm/dropbox-node/README.md

 ## Testing

 dropbox-node depends on [jasmine-node](http://github.com/mhevery/jasmine-node) for testing.
-Note that the currently-implemented tests are trivial at best.
+Note that the currently-implemented tests are trivial, due to a lack of a way to effectively mock the Dropbox API.

 Run specs with `node specs.js` from the root `dropbox-node` directory.

 ## TODO
-* Rewrite `getFile` to use streams.
 * Improve test coverage.
 * Improve documentation.
 * Add ability to interact with application sandboxes.